 We started with a vision: our grain, our water, our wood.
 This was always the dream.
 We call it Triple Terroir.
-We grow the Rye on our farm, age it in barrels made from our oak, and perfect it with water straight from our well.
-This is our future.
-We dare you to out-craft this.
+We grow fields of Rye on our farm, distilling whiskey to be aged in barrels made from our own oak trees, perfect it with water straight from our well.
+This is our future; we dare you to out-craft this.

 WhistlePig began when Founder & Chief Steward of the Brand Raj Peter Bhakta purchased the farm in 2007.
-After a few years of deep consideration and personal reflection he decided to pursue his dream of having an aged Rye Whiskey company.
-With help from Master Distiller Dave Pickerell they discovered and purchased an incredible stock of blending whiskey in Canada that was being profoundly misused.
+After a few years of deep consideration and personal reflection he committed to crafting the best farm-to-bottle rye.
+With help from Master Distiller Dave Pickerell, they discovered and purchased an incredible stock of blending whiskey in Canada that was profoundly misused.
 That initial stock of whiskey, for which we are forever grateful, is what allowed us to pursue our vision of a fully farm to bottle distillery.

-There is no more flavorful whiskey than Rye.
-The bad news?
-Rye is stubborn and robust.
-It has spicy character, and a dark, rich flavor.
-To attain a signature smoothness, rye must be aged longer than other whiskies.
-Rye isn’t sweet.
-In fact, it contains less sugar than any other grain.
-The challenges involved in producing rye whiskey are many.
+Rye Whiskey has the potential to be best whiskey in the world.
+There is no more flavorful whiskey than Rye; it has a robust, spicy character, and a dark, rich flavor.
+As rye contains less sugar than any other grain, Rye Whiskey is a challenge to produce, requiring aging longer than other whiskies to attain a desired smoothness.
 But when handled properly, there is no comparison: the brat rye whiskey, once tamed, emerges from many years in the barrel with the power of a linebacker and the grace of a ballerina.

-We grow all of our Rye grain right here on our farm.
+As part of our commitment to Triple Terroir, we cut down our estate-grown oak trees to make our barrels.
+Why?
 Vermont is about as far north as oak trees can grow.
-The shorter growing seasons leads to oak trees with the tightest rings.
-Why is this important?
-When aging whiskey encounters a ring in a barrel it imparts greater flavor, so our custom Vermont Oak barrels bring tremendous depth to our whiskeys.
+The shorter growing seasons leads to oak trees with the most growth rings- when aging whiskey encounters a growth ring in a barrel it imparts flavor, so our custom Vermont Oak barrels bring tremendous depth to our whiskeys.
 One more reason to love Vermont.

-Our lives may be centered around the cultivation of our farm’s potential, but there’s much more to the Shoreham story.
-While we are growing, harvesting, barreling, and bottling our favorite grain, the animals are also being fruitful and multiplying: Mangalitza and Kune Kune pigs, sheep, goats, and horses.
+Our commitment to authentic experience and process doesn’t end when the bottle is capped: while we are growing, harvesting, barreling, and bottling our favorite grain, the animals are also being fruitful and multiplying.
+Mangalitsa and Kune Kune pigs, sheep, goats, and horses call our farm home.
 We cultivate oats, barley, alfalfa, honey, maple syrup, and an array of vegetables in a rambling garden.
-A flock of ducks occasionally call the farm home, and each spring and fall we are serenaded by the chorus of migrating songbirds and waterfowl.
+Embracing more than 500 acres, WhistlePig Farm is real in every sense of the word.

 Stand For Something